bumps/bumps/doc/guide/options.rst

 -----------

 Set the noise percentage on the simulated data.
 The default is 5 for 5% normally distributed uncertainty in the measured values.
+Use ``--noise=data`` to use the uncertainty on a dataset in the simulation.

 .. _option-seed: